electrichive/waggledance/index.md

 # Intro

 ## What is this?
-This is a highly-opinionated, curated guide to becoming a programmer.
+This is a highly-opinionated, curated guide to becoming a professional programmer, with a focus on fullstack web development.
 I originally wrote this to give some guidance to my friends.
 Now, I'm offering it up to the public in the hopes that it might help others.
 Feel free to share or offer suggestions for improvement.

 ## Who is this for?
 This is written for people who don’t have a strong background in programming and computer science, and are trying to figure out if they want to pursue a career using programming.